Advantage II for Dogs

 by Bayer Animal Health

-NEW Advantage II with IGR are the best - by far - of any insect control for your pets!
+NEW Advantage II with IGR is the best - by far - of any insect control for your pets!

 - Stops biting in 3–5 minutes.